 Numerous available combinations of valve parts make selection of some parts difficult; when ordering valve parts for which a part number is not listed, provide the valve serial number with the order, permitting proper selection of replacement parts to be made at the factory.

-For part numbers not shown, contact your Emerson sales office or Local Business Partner.
+Contact your Emerson sales office or Local Business Partner for Part Ordering information.